argoproj/argoproj/community/README.md

 ## Projects

 Argo is organized into a set of projects.
-Each project has at least one owner.
-The owner is responsible for driving the project, publishing a roadmap, organizing community meetings, publishing meeting notes, and reporting on the current status of the project.
+Each project has at least one lead.
+The leads are responsible for driving the project, publishing a roadmap, organizing community meetings, publishing meeting notes, and reporting on the current status of the project.

 The projects are: